Mulan

 The inciting incident occurs at 13 minutes when The Emperor's decree arrives: one man from each family must join the Imperial Army to fight the Rouran invasion led by Böri Khan.
 Mulan's disabled father is conscripted..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 27 minutes marks the transition into Act II, occurring at 23% of the runtime.
-This illustrates the protagonist's commitment to Mulan steals her father's sword and armor and rides away in the night, making the active choice to disguise herself as a man and take her father's place in the army., moving from reaction to action.
+This indicates the protagonist's commitment to Mulan steals her father's sword and armor and rides away in the night, making the active choice to disguise herself as a man and take her father's place in the army., moving from reaction to action.

 The Collapse moment at 85 minutes (74% through) represents the emotional nadir.
 Here, The witch Xianniang dies protecting Mulan from an arrow, sacrificing herself.
-Xianniang's death represents the death of living a lie—she tells Mulan to be true to herself., indicates the protagonist at their lowest point.
+Xianniang's death represents the death of living a lie—she tells Mulan to be true to herself., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 91 minutes initiates the final act resolution at 79% of the runtime.
 Mulan removes her armor and returns to the Imperial City as herself—no disguise.
 She warns the Emperor and her former battalion of the attack, now fighting as her true self with full chi power unleashed., demonstrating the transformation achieved throughout the journey.